juandiana/android-inspector/README.rst

 Overview
 --------
 *Android Inspector* is a forensic command-line tool that lets you extract & examine data from Android mobile devices.
-You may choose to extract data of different types and from sources by using the different operations it brings.
+You may choose to extract data of diverse types and from different sources by using an extensible set of operations it offers.
 The information examined is then represented using the `CybOX language`_.

-This tool is part of the undergraduate thesis *Data extraction from mobile devices* by Juan Andrés Diana and José Ignacio Varela.
+This tool is part of the undergraduate thesis *Data extraction from mobile devices* of Juan Andrés Diana and José Ignacio Varela.

 Example